MasterEmmanuel/OE-template/README.md

 # OE-template
 My template design.....inspired by some simple sites out there.
+It ships with night mode functionality.

 You are allowed to use this as you wish; personal or for commercial use.

 I wouldn't even mind if you don't credit me. honestly.

+Thanks to Fontawesome for their awesome dev icons.

+[A better readme to be expected]